 Now, let’s look at the common myths about website accessibility.

 Myth: Accessible websites are ugly and boring.

-Truth: You can have highly interactive, beautiful, media-rich, engaging AND accessible website.
-An interactive, accessible website could be achieved by the use ARIA (Accessible Rich Internet Applications).
+Truth: You can have a highly interactive, beautiful, media-rich, engaging AND accessible website.
+An interactive, accessible website could be achieved by the use of ARIA (Accessible Rich Internet Applications).
 ARIA is an API for communicating information to screen readers.

 Myth: Automation evaluation tools are enough.